 Thurston County adds 29 COVID-19 cases on Wednesday, increasing total to 7,660

-Thurston County added 29 COVID-19 cases on Wednesday, giving the county 44 for the week and a total of 7,660.
+Thurston County added 29 COVID-19 cases on Wednesday, giving the county 44 new cases for the week so far and a total of 7,660.

 Wednesday’s new cases were three people in their 60s, four people in their 50s, four people in their 40s, nine people in their 30s, six people in their 20s and three people 19 or younger.